mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 **My legs felt heavy**, particularly going uphill.
 Up and over Craigflower Hill and then rolling terrain until I got back to my neighbourhood.
 There was a bit of downhill on McKenzie Avenue which seem to "wake" my legs up a bit.
 <!---->
 The 90 minute easy ride was 24 minutes short but had a bit **more effort** on the crank to make up the difference.
 I pedalled a mostly flat route to Sidney to meet Carina who was already up there.
 At the _McTavish Interchange_, I hopped onto the shouder of the _Pat Bay Highway_ and held 35kph until _Bevan Avenue_ in _Sidney_.
-My legs didn't feel fresh but I was surprised with the result.
+My legs did not feel fresh and there was a light headwind.

 ### 1:05:32 TO RESTHAVEN
 ![Ride Map](/assets/jpg/ride-20210411.jpeg)